awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ DynamoDB action ]

-The `dynamoDB` action lets you send data to a DynamoDB table\.
+The Amazon DynamoDB action lets you send data to a DynamoDB table\.
 One column of the DynamoDB table receives all attribute\-value pairs in the action payload that you specify\.
 For the list of supported Regions, see [Amazon DynamoDB endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ddb.html) in the *Amazon Web Services General Reference*\.

 Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability\.
 For more information, see [What is DynamoDB?](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) in the *Amazon DynamoDB Developer Guide*\.